Altra Lone Peak 9 Review: 7 vs 8 vs 9 Comparison

 Check out my review of the Altra Lone Peak 7 here!

-The Lone Peak 9 makes several key improvements over the Lone Peak 7, but both shoes stay true to Altra’s signature wide toe box and 0mm drop, promoting natural foot movement.
+If you’re comparing the Altra Lone Peak 9 vs Lone Peak 7, the Lone Peak 9 makes several key improvements over the Lone Peak 7, but both shoes stay true to Altra’s signature wide toe box and zero drop, promoting natural foot movement.

 ✅ Cushioning & Midsole